saadelbekkali/PipelineProyect/README.md

 ## Challenges Faced

 One of the main challenges was structuring the logs correctly so that each component of the pipeline had its own log files.
 Initially, all log messages were mixed, making it difficult to track the progress and issues related to specific parts of the pipeline.
 After implementing specific loggers for each component, the logging system became much clearer and easier to manage.

+## Docker File

+This project includes a Docker setup to facilitate the deployment and execution of the data pipeline.
+The Dockerfile defines the environment required to run the application smoothly.

+### Accessing the Docker Image

+To pull the Docker image, use the following command:

+docker pull saadelbekkali/proyectpipeline

+#### Accesing Python Interactively

+To access Python interactively within the Docker container, you can run:

+docker run -it --rm -v $(pwd)/data:/app/data saadelbekkali/proyectpipeline python

+## Examples of Queries You Can Launch

+Once you have loaded your data into the DuckDB database, you can execute various SQL queries to analyze your data.
+Here are some examples:

+### 1. Retrieve All Sales Data

+import duckdb

+ # Connect to the database
+ conn = duckdb.connect('/app/data/gold/sales_warehouse.db')
+ df = conn.execute('SELECT * FROM sales_data LIMIT 10').fetchdf()
+ print(df)

+### 2. Materialized view

+ conn = duckdb.connect('/app/data/gold/monthly_sales.db')
+ df1 = conn.execute('SELECT * FROM sales_data LIMIT 10').fetchdf()
+ print(df)